aztra7/Tribute-WebPage-Muhhamed-ALi/README.md

 # Tribute-WebPage-Muhhamed-ALi
-This is a Tribute Page to Muhhamed ALi
+This is a Tribute Page to Muhhamed Ali using HTML & CSS.